Art Spiegelman

 Personal Life

 He married on the 12th of July in 1977 to Françoise Mouly, a famous designer and publisher.
-However, they remarried the following year when Françoise converted to Judaism, and the couple had had two children; Nadja Rachel, and Dashiell Alan.
+However, they remarried the following year when Françoise converted to Judaism, and the couple had had two children; Nadja Rachel and Dashiell Alan.

 Awards and Honors

-Some Important Facts about Him
+Some Important Facts about Art Spiegelman

-1. He won the Pulitzer Prize Letters Award in 1992 for his graphic novel,
+1. He won the Pulitzer Prize Letters Award in 1992 for his graphic novel.

 2. He is a prominent advocate of comic literature and comic fiction.